 Hammock vs. Tent?

 While most people will be content using a hammock as a way to relax during the day.
-Those willing to trade a heavy tent for a hammock in the backcountry will be rewarded with a comfortable, lighter weight, and often less expensive alternative that allows for a unique open view to the world.
-Of course, a hammock isn't as hardy as a full-blown tent (don't expect to see any perched on Everest anytime soon), nor can you store as much gear in a hammock with yourself as you can in a typical tent.
-Yet for camping in mild weather, hammocks are durable and more than sufficient to keep the cold and bugs at bay.
+Those willing to trade in their tent in the backcountry will be rewarded with a comfortable, typically lighter weight, and often a less expensive alternative.
+You will also enjoy an open view of the world and the ability to camp on the most uneven terrain in comfort.
+Of course, a hammock isn't as hardy as a full-blown tent (don't expect to see any perched on Everest anytime soon), nor can you store as much gear inside as you can in a typical tent.
+For camping in mild weather, they are more than sufficient to keep the cold and bugs at bay.
 But don't forget to consider the availability of trees within 10-20 feet of each other!
-Sleeping in a hammock on the ground is not nearly the same experience.

 So Many Options

 The decision to leave the tent at home and hike into the hills with a hammock is a bold one, but more and more people are discovering the benefits.
 However, a camper heading into a winter storm has a completely different set of problems than a desert hiker posted up at a bug-infested watering hole.
-The most basic thing to keep in mind is that a heavy model likely has more features for weather and bugs, while lighter ones without those features weigh less in your pack.
+The most basic thing to keep in mind is that a heavy model likely has more features for weather and bugs, while lighter ones without those features can weigh less in your pack.
 So how then, do you choose?
 Keep reading.

 Backyard or Backcountry